 This allows you to slow down or speed up the lecture according to your needs.
 For some lectures that I needed extra time understanding, I would use the feature to slow things down in addition to having the subtitles on.
 With these features, I know that I won’t miss anything he talks about.

 The next thing I use a lot is the Homework Help Center on my Roger CPA student dashboard.

 I have been very impressed with this feature.
-I have received answers promptly anytime I ask questions and the Homework Help Center moderators, which are expert CPAS, teach you how to come up with the answer step by step.
-The questions you ask do not have to be technical and can be on any topic, such as how to improve your study plans, suggestions on study techniques, or even trouble you’re having as a non-native speaker.
+I have received answers promptly anytime I ask questions and the Homework Help Center moderators, which are expert CPAs, teach you how to come up with the answer step-by-step.
+The questions you ask don't have to be technical and can be on any topic, such as how to improve your study plans, suggestions on study techniques, or even trouble you’re having as a non-native speaker.
 It is also great to see what other people are struggling with and learn tips from the review team.